tksoh/firestore_model/README.md

 }
 ```
-* we plural model name and use it as collection name in this example collection name will be `users`.
+* we use collection names in plural form (in this example, collection name will be `users`).
-* if you wont to change collection name override `collectionName` in your model.
+* if you want to change collection name, override `collectionName` getter in your model.
 ```dart
 @override
 String get collectionName => 'users';